Congratulations! You’ve decided to take the leap and invest in the first marketing campaign for your company.

 Think about the gender, age range, education level, salary, location and even the pain points that you can solve with your service or product.

-The term “research” is being left intentionally vague because it really includes both market research and a competition analysis.
+The term “research” is being left intentionally vague because it really includes both market research and a competitive analysis.

 Market research is about understanding consumers’ needs and preferences.
 This can be discovered through a number of different methods, including surveys, interviews, focus groups, etc.

-A competitor analysis looks at your competition, what they offer, what they’re doing well and even what they’re not doing.
+A competitive analysis looks at your competition, what they offer, what they’re doing well and even what they’re not doing.

 Set your budget